winitzki/scall/tutorial/programming_dhall.md

     let ep : Exists P = pack P t pt in consume ep
 ```
 We will prove in the appendix "Naturality and parametricity" that the functions `inE r` and `outE r` are indeed inverses of each other.

-Because of this type isomorphism, we may always use the simpler type `∀(t : Type) → P t → r` instead of the more complicated type `Exists P → r`.
+Because of this isomorphism, we may always use the simpler type `∀(t : Type) → P t → r` instead of the more complicated type `Exists P → r`.

 #### Differences between existential and universal quantifiers